mrd0ll4r/submarine/README.md

 Virtual devices are derived from/mapped to *hardware devices* on numerical *ports*, which start at `0` by convention.
 Virtual devices also generate *events*, which are also mapped from hardware devices.

-Hardware devices are interact with the actual hardware attached to the RPi.
+Hardware devices interact with the actual hardware attached to the RPi.
 Hardware devices run asynchronously to the rest of the program and independently of each other.
 They use a number of different strategies to interface with the hardware, which are abstracted away.